Goals

 • Should outputs be floated?

-• The three cases of input to output CM
+• The 3 cases of input-to-output CM

-• Shielded transformers
+• Internal shield transformers

-• Design of a wound shield
+• Choosing a wound CM shield

 • Single-phase CM/MD separator